Database Model Usage (Laravel Style)

 }

-If you need to customize the format of timestamps, you can set the $dateFormat property in your model.
-This property determines the storage format of date attributes in the database, as well as the format in which the model is serialized to an array or JSON:
+If you need to customize the format of the timestamps, set the $dateFormat property in your model.
+This property determines how date attributes are stored in the database, as well as how the model is serialized to arrays or JSON:

 class User extends Model